RNAcentral/rnacentral-genome-browser/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### IGV version 3

+Embedding igv.js inside a shadow DOM breaks the UI when using IGV version 2, which is why I’m adding the IGV styles directly to the `igv.css` file.
+While version 3 resolves this problem, it occasionally triggers an error in our widget when using the "Go to location" link.
+We need to investigate potential solutions for this issue.